surdarla/surdarla.github.io/_posts/Deeplearning/Paperreview/2022-06-20-reducing_dimensionality_of_data_withNN.md

 ## Dimensionality Reduction

-> It has been obvious that since the 1980s that back propagation through deep autoencoders would be very effective for nonlinear dimensionality reduction, provided that <u>computers were fast enough</u>, <u>data sets were big enough</u>, and <u>the initial weights were close enough to a good solution.</u>
+> It has been obvious that since the 1980s that back propagation through deep autoencoders would be very effective for nonlinear dimensionality reduction, provided that computers were fast enough, data sets were big enough, andthe initial weights were close enough to a good solution.
-> Autoencoders give <u>mappings in both directions between the data and code spaces</u> and they can be applied to very large data sets because both <u>the pretraining and the fine-tuning scale linearly in time and space with the number of training cases</u>.
+> Autoencoders give mappings in both directions between the data and code spaces and they can be applied to very large data sets because both the pretraining and the fine-tuning scale linearly in time and space with the number of training cases.

 The required gradients are easily obtained by using the chain rule to backpropagate error derivative first through the decoder network and then through the encoder network

-If the initial weights are close to a good solution, gradient descent works well, but finding such initial weights requires a very different type of algorithm that <u>learns one layer of features at a time</u>
+If the initial weights are close to a good solution, gradient descent works well, but finding such initial weights requires a very different type of algorithm that learns one layer of features at a time

 ## Pretrainig procedure